 Regular exercise and healthy eating are the best, most reliable ways of removing unwanted or excess body fat.
 By reducing caloric intake to a level appropriate to your body and burning off extra calories with healthy exercise, you can prevent extra fat, sugar, protein, and carbohydrates from accumulating as stored fat.

 That said, no amount of exercise or dieting can remove fat from specific areas of your body–you can only decrease the total amount of fat that you carry.
 To put it another way, “spot reduction” isn’t possible.
+In order to aide in the reduction of these pockets of fat, science has now developed a number of new devices and technologies aimed at improving the body.

 What Kinds of Treatments are Available?